 9. HyperX NGenuity – Best for its lighting system

-HyperX’s RGB lighting system is named NGenuity and is one of the best PC lighting software.
+HyperX’s RGB lighting system is named NGenuity, one of the best PC lighting software.
 On HyperX mice, keyboards, headphones, and memory modules, you can get NGenuity.

-Although it has been more popular recently, HyperX’s lighting technology isn’t quite as prevalent because it competes in fewer categories than more well-known brands like Razer or SteelSeries.
+Although it has been more popular recently, HyperX’s lighting technology isn’t as prevalent because it competes in fewer categories than well-known brands like Razer or SteelSeries.

-A spectrum of up to 16.8 million colors is supported by the HyperX NGenuity lighting system, which puts it roughly on par with the majority of the competition.
+A spectrum of up to 16.8 million colors is supported by the HyperX NGenuity lighting system, which puts it roughly on par with most of the competition.

-It also supports game profiles, macros, per-key customization, and sharing your lighting presets.
+It also supports game profiles, macros, per-key customization, and lighting preset sharing.

 10. Logitech Lightsync – Best for multiple device support